Nick Heather: Challenging the disease model of 'alcoholism'

-Heather was also instrumental in establishing the 'New Directions in the Study of Alcohol Group' (NDSAG) in the 1970s, which allowed those working in the addictions field to come together to discuss and challenge notions such as the disease model.
-Heather remains Honorary President of the Group, which in 2016 holds its 40th annual conference.
+Heather was also instrumental in establishing the New Directions in the Study of Alcohol Group (NDSAG) in the 1970s, which allowed those working in the addictions field to come together to discuss and challenge notions such as the disease model.
+He was Honorary President of the Group, which held its 40th annual conference in 2016.

 The development of brief interventions

 The delivery of brief intervention for non-dependent drinkers is a key alcohol public health policy in many countries across the globe.
 Although some literature credits the early development of brief intervention to the United States, its true origins go back to the Scottish Highlands through work by Heather and colleagues.

 By the 1980s Heather was becoming an experienced alcohol researcher, specifically focusing on work relating to 'controlled drinking'.
-In part, brief interventions came about because of difficulties recruiting dependent drinkers for studies meant Heather and colleagues sought other participants out through primary care.
+In part, brief interventions came about because of difficulties recruiting dependent drinkers for studies meant he and colleagues sought other participants out through primary care.
 Heather collaborated with the Scottish Health Education Group to produce a screening and intervention pack for general practitioners called DRAMS (Drinking Responsibly and Moderately with Self-control).
-Heather has stated the Scottish Health Education Group was an important and innovative group in the 1970s and 1980s but was closed down by the government for criticising government policy.
+He stated the Scottish Health Education Group was an important and innovative group in the 1970s and 1980s but was closed down by the government for criticising government policy.

-Although other researchers later delivered some of the research trials that more convincingly proved the effectiveness of brief intervention approaches, Heather has continued to play a significant and influential role in their continued development including involvement in many further research trials and journal articles.
+Although other researchers later delivered some of the research trials that more convincingly proved the effectiveness of brief intervention approaches, Heather continued to play a significant and influential role in their continued development including involvement in many further research trials and journal articles.

 Publications

-Heather has over 500 publications, mainly peer reviewed journal articles and a number of book titles.
-Most recently he co-edited 'Addiction & Choice: rethinking the relationship' with Gabriel Segal, which includes a number of chapters by leading experts in the addiction field.
+Heather produced more than 500 publications, mainly peer reviewed journal articles and a number of book titles.
+Later he co-edited 'Addiction & Choice: rethinking the relationship' with Gabriel Segal, which includes a number of chapters by leading experts in the addiction field.
 The book explores a 'multidisciplinary perspective from philosophy, neuroscience, psychiatry, psychology and the law, demonstrating to readers how diverse positions from varying academic and scientific disciplines can cohere to form a radically new perspective on addiction'.